likamrat/jumpstart-cli/CLI_ERROR_HANDLING_REFACTORING_PLAN.md

 - ✅ All examples and help text intact

 ### **Consistency Achieved**
-- ✅ All required argument errors follow format: "the following arguments are required: [args]"
+- ✅ All required argument errors follow exact Azure CLI format: "the following arguments are required: [args]"
+- ✅ All error messages displayed in RED color (no other colors for required argument errors)
 - ✅ No ❌ [ERROR] prefixes for required argument errors
-- ✅ All commands show helpful tip messages
+- ✅ No "(choose one)" or any suffix text for required argument errors
-- ✅ Consistent coloring and formatting
+- ✅ Consistent coloring and formatting across all commands
+- ✅ **EXACT REPLICATION**: Our CLI behaves identically to Azure CLI error patterns
+- ✅ **CLEAN HELP OUTPUT**: No "Use [command] --help" footer messages (like Azure CLI)
+- ✅ **CLEAN ERROR OUTPUT**: No "💡 [TIP]" messages after errors (like Azure CLI)
+- ✅ **MINIMAL ERROR OUTPUT**: Show ONLY the required arguments error message, not full help text with usage, descriptions, and examples (like Azure CLI)

 ### **Technical Quality**
 - ✅ No hard-coded command-specific error handling